 Raster data can be digital aerial photographs, imagery from satellites, digital pictures, or even scanned maps.

-By implementing the raster model in ApsaraDB for PostgreSQL, Ganos Raster can efficiently store and analyze raster data with the help of database technologies and methods.
+By implementing the raster model in ApsaraDB RDS for PostgreSQL, Ganos Raster can efficiently store and analyze raster data with the help of database technologies and methods.

 Create an extension.